COVID-19 pandemic in Cambodia: April 2020 - cancellation of Khmer New Year

 Between 1 and 9 April, Cambodia counted 9 new cases, most notably on 9 April, a discharged patient was found to be relapsing two days after.

 Moreover, 48 patients reportedly had recovered, mostly in Sihanoukville, adding up to 68 in total.

 To ensure the nation's food security during the outbreak, rice exports would be halted from 6 April.

 A planned return of 150 Cambodian workers from Malaysia was turn down on 7 April by the government to tighten safety for its country.

 Massage parlours and health spas were ordered nationwide to temporarily shut down from 7 April.

 Khmer New Year celebrations scheduled 13–16 April were cancelled, implementing no-holiday policy to all employees and officials.
 The government promised to provide US$70 a month to any laid-off worker whose factories were suspended operations.
 For those who go on holidays would have to take quarantine for two weeks without pay when they return to work.

 An act was issued on 8 April to prohibit travels across provinces and between districts outside the capital with exceptions for goods transporters, armed forces and civil servants starting midnight on the 10th and would last a week until 16th.

 May–October 2020 - slowdown in new case detections and reopenings

 After a month-long streak of no new cases in May, the Ministry of Health reported a new imported case of a man travelling from the Philippines.
-The other 62 passengers on the flight are quarantined at a hotel in Phnom Penh.
+The other 62 passengers on the flight were quarantined at a hotel in Phnom Penh.

 In July, a small number of private schools were allowed to reopen for in-person teaching, with a number of safety protocols mandated.

 Schools nationwide were reopened for in-person teaching on 7 September after a six-month closure.
 Temperature checks, mask wearing, hygiene and maximum number of occupants per room were mandated by authorities.
 Casinos began reopening in late September.

 The annual Bon Om Touk (Water Festival) race in Phnom Penh was cancelled in October to minimise the risk of large gatherings.